awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 ```

 **The 'Not' operator**
 Use the `Not` operator when you want to jump to a step defined when a variable is *not* true\.
 In the following example, the first choice evaluates if a parameter string is `Not Linux`\.
-If the evaluation determines that the variable is not Linux, then the automation jumps to the `sleep2` step\.
+If the evaluation determines that the variable isn't Linux, then the automation jumps to the `sleep2` step\.
 If the evaluation of the first choice determines that it *is* Linux, then the automation evaluates the next choice\.

 ```
 mainSteps: